-Figures 4 and 5 exemplify the identification of organization stakeholders for two life cycle processes: 'development' and 'manufacturing and assembly'.
-The scenarios belong to the scope of the development effort.
-This is to show that it is necessary and possible to develop from the outset all processes within the scope of development effort.
+Figures 5 and 6 exemplify the identification of organization stakeholders for Development and Maintenance life cycle process scenarios.
 This innovates the traditional focus on systems engineering the product.
 This approach recognizes that the system solution is not only made of product elements but also of organization elements.
-Figures 4 and 5 also capture the stakeholder concerns represented by the connections between the stakeholders and the central bubble, containing the process of the life cicle.
+These Figures also capture the stakeholder concerns represented by the connections between the stakeholders and the central bubble, containing life cycle scenario.

-Figures 6 and 7 present the product stakeholders identified and their concerns for two other life cycle processes: 'operation' and 'support to operation'.
-From stakeholder concerns, stakeholder requirements are identified and measures of effectiveness (MoEs) are derived.
+Figures 7 and 8 present the product stakeholders identified and their concerns about TT&C Station in Operation and in Installation life cycle process scenarios.
+From stakeholders concerns, stakeholder requirements are identified and measures of effectiveness (MoEs) are derived.
 From stakeholder requirements, functions, performance and conditions are identified.
 Requirement analysis transforms stakeholder requirements into system requirements.
-System requirements will be met not only by product elements but also by organization elements.
+System requirements will be met no only by product elements but also by organization elements.